carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 The :ref:`register <registers>` primitive is used to represent the register machine operands.
-The register operands can also have optional :ref:`register flags <register-flags>`, a subregister index, and a reference to the tied register operand.
+The register operands can also have optional :ref:`register flags <register-flags>`,
+:ref:`a subregister index <subregister-indices>`, and a reference to the tied register operand.
 The full syntax of a register operand is shown below:

 .. code-block:: llvm